-- Maintain a minimum cumulative grade point average of 2.00 on the credits that may be used toward the degree. - Complete at least two quarters-including the last quarter-at Lower Columbia College. - Earn at least 24 credits at Lower Columbia College, exclusive of credits by examination. - Earn no more than 15 pass/fail credits.
-Pass/fail courses may not be used to meet communication, quantitative skills, core program, or distribution requirements, except when a pass/fail class is required by a specific program. - Diversity requirement-5 credits.
+- Maintain a minimum grade point average of 2.00 on the credits that may be used toward the degree. - Complete at least two quarters-including the last quarter-at Lower Columbia College. - Earn at least 24 credits at Lower Columbia College, exclusive of credits by examination. - Earn no more than 15 pass/fail credits.
+Pass/fail courses may not be used to meet communication, quantitative skills, core program, or distribution requirements, except when a pass/fail class is required by a specific program or when earned as non-traditional credits. - Diversity requirement-5 credits.
 See quarterly schedule for diversity classes.
 Courses that meet this requirement may also be used toward other graduation requirements.